into your inbox

 What exactly happened on this day?

-On this day, October 11 in 1940, during the heart of the Blitz – the name used by the British press to describe the German bombing campaign against the United Kingdom – the All England Lawn Tennis Club (AELTC) was hit by several bombs.
+On this day, October 11 in 1940, during the heart of the Blitz – the name used by the British press to describe the German bombing campaign against the United Kingdom – the All England Lawn Tennis Club (AELTC), which hosted the Wimbledon Championships, was hit by several bombs.
 One of them tore through the roof of Wimbledon’s Centre Court stand destroying 1,200 seats.
 It would take nine years before the AELTC could fully repair its main court, although The Championships would restart in 1946.

-The facts: 1,200 seats destroyed as Wimbledon’s Centre Court gets bombed
+The facts: 1,200 seats destroyed as the Centre Court at Wimbledon gets bombed

 The main court of the new premises was the legendary Centre Court, which opened with a capacity of 14,000 spectators.
 Gerald Patterson was the first player to win after he read the famous Rudyard Kipling poem carved above its entrance (“If you can meet with triumph and disaster / And treat those two impostors just the same”).